31 January 2022

 All Orion rainwater tanks are manufactured to Australian standards, with a minimum wall thickness of 4mm which means that light doesn’t penetrate the wall of the tank.
 And the beauty of this is that you can choose the colour you want and know that your rainwater supply is perfectly secure.

 If you are concerned about the quality of your tank water, you can easily check it at home using a water testing kit - there’s nothing like that peace of mind that comes with knowing that everything is ok!

 As the old cliché goes, ‘prevention is better than cure’, and a simple, regular schedule for tank maintenance will go a long way towards ensuring that your tank water tastes great all year round.

 If you are undertaking a roof renovation or a sizeable landscaping project, consider disconnecting your tank and covering up the inlets to prevent excess dust and dirt from entering your tank.
 Hose down the roof and ensure the catchment area is clean before you connect it again.

 Want more information about tank installation and maintenance?
-Check out our guide here or call one of our team on 1800 752 784.
+Check out our Learning Centre here or call one of our team on 1800 752 784.